-As a nonresident, you must report your net income (and pay the PA income tax due) or loss from rental property located in Pennsylvania, and income from royalties, patents, and copyrights for the use of your property in Pennsylvania.
-See Page 16 of the instructions for more information.
+As a nonresident, you must report your net income (and pay the PA income tax due) or loss from rental property located in Pennsylvania.

 Income from Estates or Trusts

 As a nonresident, you must report the net income (and pay the PA income tax due) you receive as a beneficiary of an estate or trust as reported to you on PA Schedule NRK-1.
 See Page 17 of the instructions for more information.